 Cash Payment Assignment

-You may request that Maven disburse your cash payment to another person (such as your employer or a registered 501(c)3 charity).
-To do so, edit your Maven Profile accordingly or email for more information.
+You may request that Maven disburse your cash payment to another person (such as your business entity or your employer).
+Notwithstanding anything to the contrary on the site, Maven no longer automatically directs charity payments on your behalf.
 You should consult with your tax advisor concerning any tax implications of such a request.